Skip to main content

 Biography

 Dr. Brady DeSanti is Associate Professor of Religious Studies and Native American Studies at the University of Nebraska at Omaha.
-He is the current Director of the Native American Studies Program.
-He is an alumnus of UNO and received his Ph.D. in American History from the University of Kansas.
-He is an enrolled citizen of the Lac Courte Oreilles Ojibwe Nation in Wisconsin.
+He is the Director of the Native American Studies Program.
+He is an alumnus of UNO and received his Ph.D. in American History from the University of Kansas in 2012.
+He is an enrolled Citizen of the Lac Courte Oreilles Ojibwe Tribal Nation in Hayward, Wisconsin.
 His research focuses on Native American history and religious traditions.

 Teaching Interests

-Dr. DeSanti teaches classes for the Religious Studies department and Native American Studies program.
-His class offerings includes the following: Native American Religions, Shamanism, Dreaming and the Origins of Religion, Holy Terror: Religion and Horror, Religion and Comic Books, Introduction to Native American Studies, and Introduction to World Religions.
-He is planning a course on Native American traditional storytelling and oral narratives.
+Dr. DeSanti teaches classes for the Religious Studies Department and Native American Studies Program.
+His class offerings include the following: Native American Religions, Shamanism, Dreaming and the Origins of Religion, Holy Terror: Religion and Horror, Religion and Comic Books, Introduction to Native American Studies, and Introduction to World Religions.
+He is developing a course on Native American understandings of death and reincarnation.

 Research Interests